 Preservation Fund Grant Program

-The Preservation Fund will be managed by the PG Treasurer in accordance with PG by-laws.
-Preservation Fund monies will be kept in a bank account separate from other PG funds and accounted for separately on the books.
-Accounting procedures will be established such that records show funds as being encumbered when commitments are made in order that new commitments will be approved only from unencumbered funds.
+The Preservation Fund is managed by the PG Treasurer in accordance with PG by-laws.
+Preservation Fund monies are kept in a bank account separate from other PG funds and accounted for separately on the books.
+Accounting procedures have been established such that records show funds as being encumbered when commitments are made in order that new commitments will be approved only from unencumbered funds.

-Funds will be sought from multiple sources.
-Donations will be solicited from PG members and members of the community specifically for the Preservation Fund.
+Funds are sought from multiple sources.
+Donations are solicited from PG members and members of the community specifically for the Preservation Fund.
 As resources permit, funds may be allocated from the general funds of PG through the annual budget or by special action of the PG Board as provided in the bylaws.
 PG may apply for grants from other entities.

 Grant Program FAQs

 The fifth annual cycle of grants will be awarded in 2020.
 The window for applying opens June 20, 2020 and ends July 17, 2020 at 4:30 pm.

 If you are interested in applying or learning more about the application process, please attend our Fund Applicant Workshop on Saturday, May 9, 2020 at Grace Heritage Center, 817 S. Main St., Georgetown.

 Please note there are restrictions.
 For example, if a building permit and/or HARC approval is required for the project, these must be acquired before applying.
 Projects which have been completed or even begun will not be eligible.
 Anyone considering applying for a grant should read the entire application form in order to understand the process.